Skip to Content

 When children understand a concept concretely, it is then much easier to solve abstract problems.

-This means that in the preschool years, trying to push a child to count pictures of objects or understand the value of the number symbols is premature and will cause frustration.
+In the preschool years, pushing a child to count pictures or understand number symbols is premature and may cause frustration.

-This means that during these early years children don’t need formal lessons, activity sheets and workbooks.
+This means that during these early years, children don’t need formal lessons, activity sheets and workbooks.
 Maths for preschoolers should be all about fun.

-Here is a list of just a few basic everyday opportunities that double up as the perfect preschool maths activities.
+Here is a list of a few basic everyday opportunities that double up as the perfect preschool maths activities.

 1. Play With Shapes